AITestingOrg/banking-microservices-tutorial/README.md

 ### Running Service Isolation Tests with External Databases, Caches, and Etc...
 Here only the calls to other services are mocked, but external dependencies like databases, caches, and discovery services are deployed.
-For this guide we will run the Transaction service isolation tests.
+For this guide, we will run the Transaction service isolation tests.
 We use Docker Compose to stand up Mongo.
-Transactions is the only service demoed here because in an actual product you will most likely have a cloud deployment infrastructure where you can dynamically configure the HTTP stubs, here we simply use a Docker Compose configuration.
+Transactions is the only service demoed here because in an actual product you will most likely have a cloud deployment infrastructure where you can dynamically configure the HTTP stubs, here we use a Docker Compose configuration.
 ![Externally Mocked Services](documentation/images/isolation-mocks.png)
 Start the services database using the backing services.
 ```bash